This blog was originally published on 3/21/2023 and updated in August 2025.

 - Sunsets over [NAME OF YOUR COMMUNITY] – Real pics of gorgeous views captured by our resident photogs

-- 3 things our resident action committee improved in our community in 2022
+- 3 things our resident action committee improved in our community this year

 - How Ruth found unexpected romance with Tony